mgenware/ts-transform-esm-import/README.md

 }
 ```

-To resolve something similar to TypeScript `baseUrl`, set `sourceDir` to `true`, which indicates that we are travelling inside source directory:
+To transform imports using TypeScript `baseUrl`, set `sourceDir` to `true`, which indicates that we are travelling inside the source directory:

 ```json
 {